OpenStackOnRaPi/ostackinstall/README.md

 ### 3.iii RPi network configuration

+#### Network configuration options

 In this section, we describe how to configure networking in our OpenStack providing support only for flat provider network.
 This is the simplest option regarding network configuration in OpenStack, still sufficient to demonstrate many OpenStack features.
 Introducing VLAN provider networks requires additional configurations in L2 of the data center.
 In our case, such changes apply to TP-Link switch and the internal network devices in our RPis: ```eth0```, ```brmux``` and ```veth1br``` (VLANs must be configured in all those devices).

 As some people may be interested only in basic networking, while the others in more advanced topics, we split the description into two tracks.
 One track relates to pure flat provider network and the other covers VLAN (tagged) provider networks.
-If you want to use flat provider networks only, follow the remainder of this subsection 3.iii and then continue with sections [3.iv Flat provider network](#3iv-flat-provider-network), [4.
+If you want to **use flat provider networks only**, follow the remainder of this subsection 3.iii and then continue with sections [3.iv Flat provider network](#3iv-flat-provider-network), [4.
 Management host preparation](#4-management-host-preparation), [5.
 Kolla-ansible and OpenStack installation](#5-kolla-ansible-and-openstack-installation) and [6.
 Managing your cluster](#managing-your-cluster).

-If you are determined to use VLAN provider networks in your cluster, follow this subsection to the end, and then proceed to subsection [3.v VLAN provider networks - part 1 (initial configuration for a flat network)](#3v-vlan-provider-networks---part-1-initial-configuration-for-a-flat-network).
+If you are determined to **use VLAN provider networks in your cluster**, follow this subsection to the end, and then proceed to subsection [3.v VLAN provider networks - part 1 (initial configuration for a flat network)](#3v-vlan-provider-networks---part-1-initial-configuration-for-a-flat-network).
 Note that in the VLAN provider network track we use a two-step approach: in subsection 3.v we only set a flat provider network in the cluster (step 1), while VLAN provider networks will be deployed as late as in section [7.
 VLAN provider networks - part 2 (enabling and using VLAN provider networks)](#7-vlan-provider-networks---part-2-enabling-and-using-vlan-provider-networks) (step 2).

 #### Network configuration description